-An interesting fact about bearded dragons is that their head is shaped to funnel rain, dew, and mist towards their mouths.
+An interesting fact about bearded dragons is that their head is shaped to funnel rain, dew, and mist toward their mouths.
 Misting your beardie allows water to collect on their heads and run to their mouths so they can drink.

 With misting, be careful not to soak the enclosure.
-High humidity levels can be an issue, and misting carelessly or too much can cause problems.
+High humidity levels can be an issue, and misting carelessly, or too much can cause problems.

 Water bowls are another highly controversial way to give your beardie water.
 Many bearded dragon owners fiercely proclaim that a water bowl isn’t needed.
-Our view is that unless you are in a high humidity climate, it doesn’t hurt anything, so why not?
+Our view is that unless you are in a high-humidity climate, it doesn’t hurt anything, so why not?

 We wrote an entire article addressing this controversy that you can read here.
 For now, just know that a water bowl is yet another way to give your beardie an opportunity to hydrate.